 - Open alerts: The number of open alerts that involved the user.

-- File violation: The number of file violations for files owned by the user.
+- Matches: The number of policy matches for files owned by the user.

 - Activities: The number of activities performed by the user in the past 30 days.

 - Countries: The number of countries the user connected from in the past 30 days.